FrontBack Scanner · Application Help

 Auto-detect draws the boxes for you, but every box stays fully hand-editable.

-• Select: click a box.
-Where boxes overlap, click again to select the one underneath.
-Clicking empty glass deselects.
+Select Click a box.
+Where boxes stack, click again for the one underneath.

-• Rotate: drag the round knob above the box.
-It snaps to perfectly square only when you are within about a third of a degree, so a deliberate slight tilt sticks.
+Rotate Drag the knob above the box.
+It snaps square only inside a third of a degree, so a deliberate tilt sticks.

-• Fine rotate: hold ⇧ Shift on the knob and it gears down 8 to 1 with no snapping, for sub-degree nudges.
+Fine rotate Hold ⇧ Shift on the knob: geared 8 to 1, no snapping, for sub-degree nudges.

-• Draw over: hold ⌥ Option and drag to force a brand-new box, even starting on top of the selected one.
+Draw over Hold ⌥ Option and drag to force a new box, even on top of the selected one.

 A selected region on the bed showing corner and edge handles and the round rotate knob above it